geoff-maddock/events-tracker/README.md

 * Photos module to display images from events.
 * Default dark layout with light option.
 * Added enhanced data to the headers to improve search results and return site events on google.
+* Links to bandcamp and soundcloud audio dynamically transform to widget players.
+* File asset storage for images in S3 config.

 ### Built On
 * PHP 8.1